sarangsk01/TA-AC-BACKEND-mongodb-indexes-and-aggregation-TMaaab/block-BMaaan/index.md

 Use indexes to support queries related to questions, tags etc..

 Q2.
-Use aggregation framework to
+Use aggregation framework to.

 - Get array of all the tags used in the questions
 - Get total questions count